-FSANZ has considered the proposed labelling requirements for Very Low Energy Diets (VLED) in response to the applicants' requests for specific labelling requirements to apply and for specific exemptions for VLED from existing requirements in the Code.
+FSANZ has considered the labelling requirements for Very Low Energy Diets (VLED) in response to the applicant's request to apply specific labelling requirements and specific exemptions for VLED from existing requirements in the Code.
+Submitter comments in response to the Call for Submissions have also been taken into account.

-This application relates to foods that are formulated and sold to form part of a very low energy diet; that is, a diet compromised of foods specially formulated for the dietary management of overweight and obesity and which, together, provide the sole source of nutrition when consumed according to the manufacturer's directions for use (for the purposes of this supporting document, these foods are referred to as 'VLED').
+This application relates to foods that are formulated and sold to form part of a very low energy diet; that is, a diet comprised of foods specially formulated for the dietary management of overweight and obesity and which, together, provide the sole source of nutrition when consumed according to the manufacturer's directions for use (for the purposes of this supporting document, these foods are referred to as 'VLED').